fsantanna/dceu/doc/manual.md

 println(p1.x, p1.y)     ;; <-- 10, 20
 ```

+Each field identifier in the template is associated

+In the example, `p1.x` is equivalent to `p1[0]`.

 The template mechanism of Ceu can also describe a tag hierarchy to support
 data inheritance, akin to class hierarchy in Object-Oriented Programming.
-A `data` description can precede a block enclosed by braces (`{` and `}`) to
+A `data` description can be sufixed with a block to nest templates, in which
-nest templates, in in which inner tags reuse fields from outer tags.
+inner tags reuse fields from outer tags.
 The next example illustrates an `:Event` super-type, in which each sub-type
-adds extra data to the tuple template:
+appends additional data to the tuple template:

 ```
 data :Event = [ts] {            ;; All events carry a timestamp